Murray out of mixed doubles at US Open

 Scotland's Murray previously won back-to-back US Open titles in 2018 and 2019 alongside Mattek-Sands.

-The pair could barely be separated from Pegula and Krajicek in the opening set, dropping just six points on serve, but they were edged out in the tie-break
+The two pairs could barely be separated in the opening set, with Murray and Mattek-Sands dropping just six points on serve, but they were edged out in the tie-break.

 An equally close second set followed but Pegula and Krajicek secured a late break to seal victory and progress to the quarter-finals.